 - 3.1 The Gambling Act 2005 (the Act) requires the Council to prepare and publish a 'Statement of Principles' stating how it will exercise its statutory duties, having firstly undertaken public consultation and considered any feedback. - Our current statement expires on 30 January 2025, so we must draw up, adopt and publish a further statement of principles before its coming into effect on 31 January 2025.
 If the Council fails to do this, then it will be unable to fulfil its statutory duties, with possible additional financial and legal consequences arising as a result.
-It is vital therefore that we progress the approval and endorsement of the revised draft document to enable us to meet the statutory timeframe. - 3.2 The purpose of this report is to invite Licensing Committee to recommend approval of the revised draft policy, having undertaken public consultation and considered all comments received
+It is vital therefore that we progress the approval and endorsement of an appropriate Gambling Act Statement of Principles Policy within the statutory timeframe. - 3.2 The purpose of this report is to invite Council to consider and as appropriate, approve the revised draft policy, in consideration of the Licencing Committee recommendation and response from the public consultation.